 Instructions

 - Make the coleslaw dressing.
-Add mayo, coconut aminos, apple cider vinegar, garlic powder, onion powder, celery salt, kosher salt, and black pepper to a large bowl and whisk to combine.
+Add mayo, coconut aminos, apple cider vinegar, garlic powder, onion powder, kosher salt, and black pepper to a large bowl and whisk to combine.

 - Chill and serve.
 Refrigerate for at least 15 minutes before serving.
-Toss together once more and enjoy!
+Toss together once more to coat the slaw evenly in the dressing and enjoy!

 Notes